 Analysis

 A significant majority of the Company’s leases are double net and triple net leases where the tenant generally controls the water management practices at the property.
 However, the Company recognizes that resource consumption can have a meaningful impact on the environment and works with its tenants to obtain information with respect to water management practices.
 During 2022, the Company conducted a tenant survey to gather information regarding property specific environmental features, including water management practices.
 This survey revealed that a number of the Company’s tenants employ a variety of environmentally friendly water management initiatives, such as water efficient plumbing fixtures, smart irrigation systems and water efficient appliances.
-With this information, the Company intends to engage and collaborate with its tenants to identify areas of improvement with respect to water management practices.
+The Company is committed to engaging and collaborating with its tenants to identify areas of improvement with respect to water management practices.

 Management of